open-source-labs/Svelvet/README.md

     <li>Added keyboard navigation to graph when focused</li>
     <li>Added selection box functionality via Shift + Click.
 Color can be controlled via the selectionColor prop on the Svelvet component.</li>
     <li>Added node grouping functionality via Shift + CMD + Click</li>
+    <li>Added the ability to pass custom edges at the Graph, Node and Anchor level</li>
     <li>No longer required to pass width/height to Svelvet component.
 Will fill wrapping component by default</li>
     <li>Added the ability to specify an arbitrary number of anchors on default nodes</li>
     <li>Added the abilty to specify graph/node direction as top-down TD or left-right LR.
 Controls placement of input/output anchors on default nodes</li>